Large Language Models as Nondeterministic Causal Models: Causal Models

 \dfn A \emph{nondeterministic causal model} $M$ is a 3-tuple $({\bf V},\G,P_M)$, where ${\bf V}$ is a set of variables (each with their own domain), $\G$ is an acyclic directed graph such that there is one node for each variable in ${\bf V}$, and $P_M$ is a probability distribution over ${\bf V}$ that satisfies the Markov factorization: $P_M({\bf V}) = \prod_{X \in {\bf V}} P_M(X | \bf{Pa_X})$, where $\bf{Pa_X}$ are the parents of $X$ in $\G$.
 If $X$ has no parents in $\G$, we say it is a {\em root variable}. ${\bf R}$ denotes the set of all root variables.\edfn

 For notational convenience we leave $M$ implicit whenever it is clear from the context.
 The {\em observational distribution} $P({\bf V})$, represents the first layer of Pearl's Causal Hierarchy \citep{bareinboim22}.
 Given that a prompt of a user can be represented as a root variable, and given that we are not considering any interventions to the inner working of an LLM, for the present discussion we can skip the second layer of {\em interventional distributions} and move on immediately to the third layer of {\em probabilities of counterfactuals}.
 The only counterfactual distribution that we need to consider in the present discussion is the probability of counterfactuals for an intervention ${\bf R}^*={\bf r}^*$ on the root variables given actual values ${\bf V}={\bf v}$, which is expressed as $P^*({\bf V}^*={\bf v}^* | {\bf V}={\bf v}, {\bf R}^*={\bf r}^*)$.
-My semantics from \citep{beckers25} constructs $P^*$ by updating $P$ with the actual evidence ${\bf V}={\bf v}$ as follows.
+The semantics from \citep{beckers25} constructs $P^*$ by updating $P$ with the actual evidence ${\bf V}={\bf v}$ as follows.
+(The general case that allows any intervention requires, in addition, applying the standard intervention operation after updating.)